-On September 27, 2018, Food Packaging Forum and its partners in the ongoing research project funded by the MAVA foundation published a report summarizing two case studies for prioritization of hazardous chemicals that are associated with plastic packaging.
+On September 27, 2018, the Food Packaging Forum (FPF) and its partners in the ongoing research project funded by the MAVA foundation published a report summarizing two case studies for prioritization of hazardous chemicals that are associated with plastic packaging.
 The Database of Chemicals associated with Plastic Packaging (CPPdb) was used as a primary data source for substances to be prioritized for further assessment of their impact on human health and the environment.

 A four-step prioritization approach resulted in a list of five phthalates that shall now be assessed in detail for their impact on human health, namely benzyl butyl phthalate (BBP, CAS 85-68-7), dibutyl phthalate (DBP, CAS 84-74-2), diisobutyl phthalate (DiBP, CAS 84-69-5), bis(2-ethylhexyl) phthalate (DEHP, CAS 117-81-7), and dicyclohexyl phthalate (DCHP, CAS 84-61-7).
 With respect to environmental hazards, a seven-step prioritization process identified BBP as a priority substance for further assessment.

 FPF (August 31, 2017).
 “Hazardous chemicals in plastic packaging: State of the art, prioritization, and assessment.”
 Food Packaging Forum

 Anna Watson (September 27, 2018).
 “Hazardous chemicals in plastic packaging: How can we prioritize substances for action?”
 CHEM Trust

 Chemical Watch (October 4, 2018).
 “Five plastic-packaging phthalates nominated for EU substitution.”
 Chemical Watch